Mars Science Laboratory and Curiosity

 It will next deploy a suite of instruments with 10 times the mass of those carried by either Spirit or Opportunity and powered by a nuclear battery.
 Curiosity is expected to operate for at least one martian year, or roughly two Earth years.

 What next for Curiosity?

-Curiosity has landed in an enormous crater, called Gale Crater, which measures 154 kilometers (96 miles) in diameter and is thought to be between 3.5 and 3.8 billion years old.
-Over the next couple of years it will be investigating the tall central peak of the crater, known as Mount Sharp, which rises some 4.5 kilometers (15,000 feet) above the southern floor, and whose perfectly preserved layers of sediment, undisturbed by plate tectonics and other disturbances of the kind found on Earth, will, geologists, hope reveal much of the history of this part of Mars.
+Curiosity has landed in an enormous crater, called Gale Crater, which measures 154 km (96 mi) in diameter and is thought to be between 3.5 and 3.8 billion years old.
+Over the next couple of years it will be investigating the tall central peak of the crater, known as Mount Sharp, which rises some 4.5 km (15,000 ft) above the southern floor, and whose perfectly preserved layers of sediment, undisturbed by plate tectonics and other disturbances of the kind found on Earth, will, geologists, hope reveal much of the history of this part of Mars.
 Mount Sharp appears to be a remnant of sedimentary layers that once filled the crater completely, possibly originally deposited on a lake bed.
 One of Curiosity's main goals will be to explore the layers of the central peak and rocks on the surrounding plain to look for evidence of the role that water played in shaping the landscape and how long water may have persisted on the surface – a key factor in assessing the chances that life may have developed here.